23 May New Dad Rallies Fans for Families

 Right before the move, the couple found out that their unborn child has spina bifida, a birth defect in which a baby’s spinal column doesn’t form properly, leaving nerves and a section of the spinal cord open and exposed.
 This can lead to spinal, brain, and nerve damage at birth, and can impact a child’s leg strength and ability to walk, run, or use the bathroom.

-Hilary and the baby underwent the complex in-utero operation in August of 2022, more than three months prior to Haddie’s expected due date.
+Hillary and the baby underwent the complex in-utero operation in August of 2022, more than three months prior to Hadilynn’s expected due date.
 During their week in the hospital, Tylor and other relatives experienced the support and resources of the Ronald McDonald Family Room at Cleveland Clinic Children’s Hospital.
-They had access to boxed lunches, snacks, showers, laundry and a place to just rest and recharge while Hilary recovered.
+They had access to boxed lunches, snacks, showers, laundry and a place to just rest and recharge while Hillary recovered.

 We spent a lot of time in the Family Room.
 Got to know the volunteers up there.
 Got to know more about the House…They were so gracious.

 Tylor and Hillary knew that their daughter would need to spend some time in the hospital after her birth later that year and were comforted by the knowledge that they could stay close by at the Ronald McDonald House of Cleveland.
 In the days following Hadilynn’s arrival on November 30, they had a place to call home while she received the care she needed just minutes away.

 “We don’t live far away, half an hour,” Tylor said, “but being new parents, we wanted to stay as close as we could to the baby because we didn’t know the extent of the complications when she was first born.
 So, we stayed at Ronald McDonald House to be as close as possible.
 It was fantastic—they treated us great.”